xIves/scientific_programming/README.md

 ## Working directories

-On your computer, create the following folder structure for the course.
+Create the following folder structure for the course.
+The course material provided
-The course material provided on Moodle for each week should be copied to these
+on Moodle for each week should be copied to these folders.
+Use the 'exercises' folder
-folders.
-Use the 'exercises' folder for the exercises and the 'challenge' folder
-for the challenge.
+for the exercises and the 'challenge' folder for the challenge.

 ```plaintext
 |--scientific_programming